AntiHero/Algo/README.md

 Task: sort array using `heap sort`

 15. *Move element to end*
-Task: move element to the end of an array
+Task: move element(s) to the end of an array